-I ended up just kind of tweaking it hear and there until I got everything exactly how I wanted it.
+I ended up just kind of tweaking it here and there until I got the elegant fall look I was going for.

 …and there she is!
 The completed DIY Fall Centerpiece!
 Perfect for early fall when you’re not really feeling orange-pumpkiny yet.